7 Skills That Look Amazing On A Resume

 5. Fast and Accurate Typing

 With nearly every job requiring work on a computer these days, knowing how to type well might seem like an outdated skill to flaunt.
-However, your typing speed and accuracy can make a huge difference to recruiters depending on the type of job you are applying for.
+However, your typing speed and accuracy can make a massive difference to recruiters, depending on the type of job you are applying for.
 Jobs that require a lot of data entry need people who can type quickly and accurately to ensure records are correct.

 There are lots of places you can take free online typing speed tests.
-If you don’t do very well at first, keep practicing until you have a good enough score (usually over 40 wpm) to include on your resume.
-Knowing your words per minute helps you add a hard skill to your resume that will set you apart.
+If you don’t do well at first, keep practicing until you have a good enough score (usually over 40 wpm) to include on your resume.
+Knowing your words per minute helps you add a complex skill to your resume that will set you apart.

 6. Multitasking